LNReader/lnreader-plugins/scripts/multisrc/madara/README.md

    exists in the languages (check folder names in "plugins/"))
   - useNewChapterEndpoint: if the source uses the new chapter endpoint
   - versionIncrements: needs to be updated everytime the site url is updated
+  - customJS: custom javascript that will be excuted when getting the text (if the site has a custom copyright that need to be removed)

 ### icon